 Art has been part of human culture throughout history.
 Today, art influences almost every aspect of our lives, from clothing fashions, culinary presentation, and advertising to building and landscape architecture, leisure pursuits, and much more.
-Artists constantly create new art in countless mediums, and art historians study, interpret, and document their works and influence across time.
+Artists constantly create art in countless mediums, and art historians study, interpret, and document those works and their influence across time.

 Why Study at Iowa

 Iowa was one of the first universities in the nation to unite studio art and art history in one school.
 The School of Art and Art History continues to offer both programs, reflecting its philosophy that artists benefit from the study of artistic traditions, historians learn from personal experience with the creation of art, and teachers need a firm foundation in both.
-The School of Art and Art History also offers a BA in Art History.
+The school also offers a BA in Art History.

 Iowa also pioneered the concept of artist as teacher.
 As an art or art history major, you’ll work with faculty members who have national and international reputations and whose art and publications are included in collections all over the world.

 At Iowa, you’ll find yourself surrounded by art.
 You will encounter sculptures everywhere on campus, and you may study in university buildings designed by well-known architects, present and past.
 You’re sure to visit the Iowa Memorial Union, where you’ll see UI Museum of Art exhibits and countless works by university artists, including your professors.